-MailSlurp helps lifecycle, deliverability, and platform teams pair Google Postmaster Tools-style insight with domain-auth monitoring, campaign QA, and message-level diagnostics.
+MailSlurp helps deliverability, lifecycle, and platform teams pair Google Postmaster Tools signals with domain-auth monitoring, campaign QA, and message-level diagnostics so sender-health changes are visible, explainable, and assigned to the right owner.

 Quick answer